Meet Columbia: Our Bald Eagle Ambassador

 Upon examination, Columbia was found to have nearly twice the lethal dose of lead in her blood.
 Just a small amount could have killed her in 4-5 days.
 Thankfully, she recovered but the neurological damage from the lead in her system was irreversible.

-Today, Columbia is adored by visitors from around the world and admired for her resilience and beauty.
+Today, at 22 years of age, Columbia is adored by visitors from around the world and admired for her resilience and beauty.

 - Hatched in 2001